akarshbarar/ArtGramApp/README.md

 # others

-A new Flutter project.
+ArtGram App

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a clone of instagram app with fully functional frontend and backend.

 A few resources to get you started if this is your first Flutter project: